darasus/ai-blog/content/a-traks-in-my-feelings-is-a-summer-bop-you-need-in-your-life.md

   tropical vibe of the track is a perfect fit for the Caribbean, a region that has inspired many a track.
 It's the perfect song to enjoy with a date of your own or with someone you're hoping to meet.
+intro: >-
+  A-Trak is back with something new.
+The Canadian DJ has been filling our ears with dope beats for over 20 years, from his early days as a member of the punk band Hellfyre Club to his most recent gig as global ambassador for Reebok.
+But his latest release might be his catchiest track yet, one that he worked on last year during a summer trip to Greece.

+  A-Trak's latest song, "In My Feelings," is a catchy pop tune about the feelings we get when love is in the air.
+Featuring vocals from Santigold and collaborator AFEND, it's an upbeat track with a cool island vibe — perfect for listening while cruising down the coast or spending time on the beach.
+Listen below and read on to see what inspired A-Trak to create this summer jam.
 ---

 ## Why we're so obsessed with Drake's 'In My Feelings' right now